marianvinas/MarianVinas/README.md

 ### Hello👋🏼 👩🏻‍💻

 Hi, I'm Marian and you can call me Ria.
-I'm a Data Scientist who is passionate about deep reinforcement learning.
+I'm a Data Scientist who is passionate about deep reinforcement learning, data visualization and open-source code.

 Self-directed and driven technology professional expert in statistical modeling, machine learning and data analytics.
 Strong compliance background and demonstrated success developing and seamlessly executing plans in complex organizational structure.